jeff-hykin/universify/story.md

 <!-- <br><br>
 Allow me to be a guide down this wonderful rabbit hole.
 Not only are universal scripts possible, they're practically practical. -->

 Windows comes with Powershell/CMD.
-Minimal Linux and MacOS come with some kind of bash/zsh/dash/sh.
+MacOS and minimal Linux come with some kind of bash/zsh/dash/sh.
 So there is no way to write a script in one language and have it run out-of-the-box all major systems... right?

 Well if you read till the end you'll be able to write in one language and make a human readable/editable script that: